sipb/homeworld/docs/deploy.md

        $ # this will deny your current direct access, so keep a SSH session open until you verify this works
        $ spire setup supervisor-ssh
        $ spire verify ssh-with-certs
-       $ ssh -v root@<hostname>.mit.edu
-         # ensure that a debug line like this shows up:
-         debug1: Server accepts key: pkalg ssh-rsa-cert-v01@openssh.com blen 1524
-         # (if there's no ssh-rsa-cert-v01, certs might not be set up properly)
        $ # if that worked, you can close your other SSH session

 ## Set up each node's operating system